 In reality, this is not true.

 Your ability to speak fluently is not an inborn quality that some have and some don’t.
 It also doesn’t have correlation with your intelligence.
-Anyone can ace it by putting in the hours and constantly seeking improvements.
+Anyone can master it by putting in the hours and constantly seeking improvements.
 (See point # 3 on putting in the hours over a long period.)

 2. It’s not too late to become fluent